KillianBrnt/first_web_page/README.md

 - Then go to : localhost:8080 in your browser

+- you can quit the docker by running ctrl + c twice

 ## The exercice

 You will have to design the three page available in the views directory (login.ejs, signup.ejs, main.ejs).